olle-johannesson/movies-for-pixi/movies/titanic_1997.md

 imdb: "https://www.imdb.com/title/tt0120338/"

 quotes:
-  - "Teach me to ride like a man."
+  - "Teach me to spit like a man."

 ---